Nikeshh/StreamLens/README.md

 # StreamLens
-A streaming platform developed using react and spring
+A stream monitoring tool developed using react and spring